jwang1122/mice/doc/requires.md

 since we have the type, the letter is useless

-also my mom told me that only one person should be able to edit the data and everyone else is a reader
+only one person should be able to edit the data and everyone else is a reader

+size of columns in micelist and cagelist should be adjustable